 Eric S. Paredes

-Eric S. Paredes is an organizer at the ACLU of Northern California, where he focuses on criminal justice and policing.
+Eric S. Paredes is an organizer at the ACLU of Northern California, where he focuses on criminal justice, policing, and voting rights.
 Based in the Sacramento office, he works in close collaboration with colleagues within and outside of the ACLU to implement effective grassroots advocacy campaigns around legislation, policy advocacy, and specific local issues, while engaging and mobilizing ACLU members and supporters.

 Prior to joining the ACLU, Eric worked as a political organizer for SEIU Local 2015.
 At SEIU, he helped lead the union’s political agenda in 20 counties in Northern California and assisted in bargaining campaigns and state and federal legislative efforts.
 Eric has nearly eight years of organizing and campaign experience.